QiuyiLi/MLMSC/README.md

 # MLMSC Simulator

 MLMSC Simulator is a program for the simulation of gene family evolution within a species tree based on the Multilocus Multipecies Coalescent (MLMSC) model.
-MLMSC model generalises the multispecies coalescent to gene families, and is designed to capture all possible scenarios that can arise through ILS, gene duplication, transfer and loss, and any interaction between these processes.
+MLMSC model generalises the multispecies coalescent to gene families, and is designed to capture all possible scenarios that can arise through incomplete lineage sorting, gene duplication, transfer and loss, and any interaction between these processes.
 The MLMSC combines forward- and backward-in-time modelling in order to properly account for copy number hemiplasy and linkage between loci.
 The input for MLMSC Simulator are the simulation parameter values and a pre-specified species tree in Newick format as an input file.
 The output is a simulated gene tree in Newick format.

 ## Obtaining MLMSC Simulator